bitcraze/crazyradio2-firmware/docs/functional-areas/CBOR-RPC.md

  - Response
  - Notification

-Request and responses are used for procedure call.
-They both contains a message ID that allows to match a response with the corresponding response.
+Request and responses are used for procedure calls.
+They both contain a message ID that allows to match a response with the corresponding response.
 Notifications are sent and received without any message ID, they are identified by a method name.